majkel1989/Blue-Prism-Technical-Test/README.md

 # Algorithm Complexity

 Big Notation complexity (related to the algorithm code commented Steps):
-1) While loop that checks if there is anything on the Queue before continue - worst possible scenario O(n) - can loop over all words in the dictionary
+1. While loop that checks if there is anything on the Queue before continue - worst possible scenario O(n) where 'n' is number of Words on our loaded List - can loop over all words in the dictionary
-2) Foreach loop that iterates over all words that left in dictionary - worst possible scenario O(n - 1) - also can loop over all words in the dictionary but within each while loop iteration we delete at least 1 Word
+2. Foreach loop that iterates over all words that left in dictionary - worst possible scenario O(n - 1) where 'n' is number of Words on our loaded List - also can loop over all words in the dictionary but within each while loop iteration we delete at least 1 Word
-3) IsWordValid() method to check if Child Word is different only by 1 letter from Parent Word - always O(m) where 'm' is specified Length of our Words
+3. IsWordValid() method to check if Child Word is different only by 1 letter from Parent Word - always O(m) where 'm' is specified Length of our Words
 - Summing up our, worst case scenario, complexity is [O(n) * O(n - 1) * O(m)] which we can simplyfy to [O((n^2 - n) * m)]
+- Worth to mention that complexity of getting result list is O(n - 1)  where 'n' is number of Node level we need to go thru to get all Result Words while we skip Start Word as it is added based on User Input

 # Summary - Refactor & Additions